 Establishment of Credit Lines: All credit exposure must be approved in advance by a Credit Officer(s) with the level of credit authority required by the applicable credit authority grid unless qualifying for rules-based policies, described separately below.
-Such approval, together with details of the credit limits are recorded in the Integrated Credit Risk Desktop (iCRD).
+Such approval, together with details of the credit limits are recorded in the Credit Systems.